Portstewart: Profile

 Portstewart was a popular holiday destination for Victorian middle-class families.
 Its long, crescent-shaped seafront promenade is sheltered by rocky headlands.
 It is a reasonably prosperous town.
 Most of the town is contained in the Strand electoral ward and this is one of the most affluent areas in Northern Ireland.
 In a deprivation index of electoral wards in Northern Ireland the Strand Ward in the town was ranked 570th out of the 582 wards.

 House prices in Portstewart have been amongst the highest in Northern Ireland.
-According to the University of Ulster Quarterly House Price Index report produced in partnership with Bank of Ireland and the Northern Ireland Housing Executive in Q4 2010, the North Coast region (Coleraine/Limavady area) had higher property prices than those of affluent south Belfast.
+According to the University of Ulster's Quarterly House Price Index report, produced in partnership with the Bank of Ireland and the Northern Ireland Housing Executive, in the fourth quarter of 2010, the North Coast region (Coleraine/Limavady area) had higher property prices than those of affluent south Belfast.

 Portstewart is one of the most integrated towns in Northern Ireland with the religious demographics similar to the population of Northern Ireland as a whole.
 Community relations are generally good within the town.
 Dominican College, a Catholic grammar school, is one of the main schools in the area.